eens1/en/content/apologetics/against-vatican-ii/why-new-mass-new-rite-of-ordination-are-invalid.md

 ---
-title: "why the New Mass and New Rite of Ordination are invalide"
+title: "Why the New Mass and New Rite of Ordination are invalide"
 date: 2024-12-01T18:30:29+0000
 draft: false
 tags: []